Silo Art Trails: A Guide to Two Amazing Public Art Tours

 Read more: How to Spend a Week in Melbourne

 Like Australia’s “Big Thing” statues, these painted silos can brighten up any road trip, giving you sights to see along the way, as well as cause to stop in small country towns that you may otherwise miss.

 While the online images of the silos are impressive in themselves, they are something that are worth experiencing in the flesh.
 Like most art, of course!

-Here’s everything you need to know about self-driving the Silo Art Trail in Victoria, as well as where you can find other painted silos in the state.
+Here’s everything you need to know about self-driving both of the Silo Art Trails in Victoria, as well as where you can find other painted silos in the state.

 There are hundreds of silos littered across regional Australia, some which were built in the 1930s.
 Originally used to store grain, abandoned train lines and changes in agriculture have forced some to close.

 The question then arises – what can then be done with these structures?

 Some have been sold to private companies for storage.
 Others have been turned into telecommunication towers, providing mobile phone reception.

 In what may be the most genius idea yet, the town of Mirrool in southern inland NSW has held an annual event since 1992, where there is a competition to boot a footy over the local silo.
 Whoever kicks the highest, wins!

 And of course, they’ve become blank canvas for artists all over the world to paint large-scale works on their surface.
 Now there are two silo art trails in Victoria alone… and counting!